hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 * color and its shading of the player

 * colors of the 4 outerlines around the player, Currently
-  * the vertical lines are mapped to player stamina by default good stamina is green, in between is yellow and low is red
+  * both vertical lines are mapped to player stamina by default good stamina is green, in between is yellow and low is red
-  * top and bottom are left green for now, may be later they can be mapped to any cards issued, ...
+  * both (top and bottom) horizontal lines are mapped to any card issued to player, for now.

 * color and arc length of the arc around the player